appdev-lessons/presenting-your-project/content.md

 <aside>

 If you're on a Mac, you can record your screen with QuickTime.

-On Windows 11, you can press the `print screen` key on your keyboard to open the Snipping Tool app to make a screen recording, and then edit the video in Microsoft Clipchamp or another app of your choice.
 On other platforms, you can use [Screencastify](https://www.screencastify.com/).

 </aside>

 It's always nice when demoing for the app to look attractive.
 Perhaps it's unfair but it's a fact that people don't give as much credit to the same functionality if it doesn't look good.
 I'm happy to help with CSS/Bootstrap; come grab me (or an assistant) and we can pair program.